-As of the date of this Official Statement, \$271,815,000 in Commercial Paper Notes are outstanding, comprised of \$192,700,000 in Subseries A-1 Notes, \$2,000,000 in Subseries A-2 Notes, and \$77,115,000 in Series B Notes.
+As of the date of this Official Statement, \$188,815,000 in Commercial Paper Notes are outstanding, comprised of \$109,700,000 in Subseries A-1 Notes, \$2,000,000 in Subseries A-2 Notes, and \$77,115,000 in Series B Notes, which amounts exclude those Subseries A-1 Commercial Paper Notes that are Refunded Obligations (see "SCHEDULE OF REFUNDED OBLIGATIONS" set forth in Schedule I hereto).
 Any advances for payment of the Commercial Paper Notes under the Credit Agreements are secured by a lien and pledge of the Net Revenues of the System subordinate to the Senior Lien Obligations, and the Junior Lien Obligations (including the Bonds), and on a parity with the Commercial Paper Notes (which are the only Subordinate Lien Obligations currently outstanding), and the System's obligations under the interest rate hedge transaction described herein.